mls-m5/script-21-10/README.md

 # Script 21-10
 Somtimes a man just needs to create a programming language.

-The ambision is to create a functional (but probably somewhat crappy) language that that is a combination of go and rust.
+The ambition is to create a functional (but probably somewhat crappy) language that that is a combination of go and rust.

 Note though.
 That the more I work on it, the more it just starts to look like